What should I do if the markets drop?

 To minimize fees, consider investing in lower-cost funds.
 Index funds, for example, can have some of the lowest expenses in the mutual fund industry.
 One option is to invest in target-date investments.

-*This hypothetical example does not represent any particular investment and the rate is not guaranteed.
+*This is an example only.
+It doesn’t represent a real investment, and the rate of return is not guaranteed.

-Investments in target-date funds are subject to the risks of their underlying funds.
-The year in the fund name refers to the approximate year (the target date) when an investor in the fund would retire and leave the work force.
-The fund will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
-An investment in target-date funds is not guaranteed at any time, including on or after the target date.
+Target-date investments are subject to the risks of their underlying funds.
+The year in the investment's name refers to the approximate year (the target date) when an investor would retire and leave the workforce.
+The investment will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
+A target-date investment is not guaranteed at any time, including on or after the target date.